 After a week of initial surf lessons, her life changed significantly.
 For one thing, she claims her asthma seemingly disappeared and for another, the seas became her playground.
 “But weren’t you afraid of drowning when you first went out into the water?”
 I asked Tanvi during a telephone interview one afternoon.

-go to site Gliding along the water
+Gliding along the water

 “No, I had no fear at all.
 I’m an ocean addict and I love being in the water, so I didn’t think about it,” the cheerful 17-year-old said.
 She had just finished an intense surf session that morning and was taking a break before heading out to her evening physio-training sessions.